 (3) Ensure that the notification meets the following provisions of Section 13402:

-* Covered entities and BAs must notify individuals about a breach as soon as possible, but no later than 60 days following discovery of the breach
+- Covered entities and BAs must notify individuals about a breach as soon as possible, but no later than 60 days following the discovery of the breach

-* Delays in notification must include evidence demonstrating the necessity of the delay.
+- Delays in the notification must include evidence demonstrating the necessity of the delay.